Frieda-Josefine/HumanEval_experiment/README.md

 ## Repository Structure
 - `analysis/`: Scripts and notebooks for data analysis.
 These are the scripts:
-    - `data_preprocessing.ipynb` : Script to remove participant identifiable information from the raw data files and prepare to data release
+    - `data_preprocessing.ipynb` : Script to remove participant identifiable information from the raw data files and prepare to data release.
-    - `demographic_information.ipynb`: Script analysing the demographic information of the participants
+    - `demographic_information.ipynb`: Script analysing the demographic information of the participants.
-    - `data_preprocessing.ipynb` processing of data, mainly to anonymize results and remove participants that do not meet catch-trial threshold.
+    - `stats_eval.ipynb` Script that holds statistical tests and visualization.
 - `experiment/`: Code for running the experiment, including stimuli and experiment scripts, preparation of experiment, ect.
 Please also find a separate `README.md` about the experiment here.
 - `docs/`: Documentation and references for the project.
     - `Variable_codebook_Levels`: Variable codebook giving an overview of all the variables (and variable levels) used in the study.